vgonisanz/drltf/README.md

 #### Create a Backup of your model

-To publish a new model just run:
+To publish a backup of a model in other of your repositories, just run:

 ```bash
 python drltf/bin/backup.py --model-name test --repo-name "lunar-lander-models"